celestialking659/Discord-Gift-Bot/README.md

 That's it! add the bot to your discord, the command is 'gift' it will start to basically bruteforce discord gift links until the bot is stopped.

-**WARNING: YOU'LL PROBABLY GET RATE LIMITED FROM THE SPAM ANF POSSIBLY BANNED, USE AT YOUR OWN RISK**
+**WARNING: YOU'LL PROBABLY GET RATE LIMITED FROM THE SPAM AND POSSIBLY BANNED, USE AT YOUR OWN RISK**